Skip to content

 I have been pondering this question for a long time.

-“But you have a PhD in chemistry – shouldn’t you know?!”
+“But you have a PhD in chemistry – shouldn’t you be able to figure this out?!”
 I hear you ask.

-I mean, yes, I have quite a good idea which herbal constituents from which plants make it into herbal oil infusions.
+I mean, yes, I do have quite a good idea which herbal constituents from which plants make it into herbal oils.
 (And I will generously share about them in Oily Craft - 3-part online course on botanical oils (& tallow), herbal infused oils & herbal salves, balms and body butters.)
-But I am always hungry for more detail.
+But I am always hungry for more specific detail.

 Recently I came across claims such as: